 - Deep breathing

 Deep breathing exercises really do work.
 What happens with deep breathing is that it engages the part of the nervous system that acts to calm us down.
 The sympathetic nervous system is the part of the nervous system that is responsible for engaging safety seeking behavior.
 But, the other branch of the nervous system, the parasympathetic nervous system is what kicks in to calm us down and create an internal state equilibrium and balance (not too relaxed and not anxious or overactive.)
-Taking several deep breaths in through the nose and out through the mouth can do wonders to lessen the feelings of anxiety, panic or worry as it engages this parasympathetic branch of the nervous system.
+Taking several deep breaths in through the nose and out through the mouth can do wonders for managing PTSDS, lessening the feelings of anxiety, panic or worry as it engages this parasympathetic branch of the nervous system.

 Mindfulness exercises involve bringing your attention to the present moment.
 Notice all of your senses.
 What do you see, hear, taste, smell and feel right now?
 Focus on those things and when your mind drifts to worries or future thoughts, gently bring your attention back to the present moment.
 The reality is that all we really have is the present.
 You may be surprised to see how much more relaxed you feel simply by practicing this shift in focus periodically throughout the day.
 Brain scans (SPECT imaging) have actually shown physical shifts in the brain that take place when mindfulness is practiced regularly.